JamieS56/Milestone-Project-4/README.md

     "Not have to create an account to use the service."

     When creating the ticket system, I implemented 'easy to use' by making it a minimum two-step process.
 First choose the ticket and then then checkout.
-For extra ease you can create an account that saves your info to make checking out quicker.
-This is not necessary to purchase a ticket for users who "don't want to create an account".
-To make the tickets 'easily accessible' across all devices the tickets button is directly visible in the nav bar and also visible through a banner on the home page when you first load the webpage.
+For extra ease you can create an account that saves your info to make checking out quicker, but it is not necessary to purchasing a ticket for users who "don't want to create an account". and to make the tickets 'easily accessible' across all devices the tickets button is directly visible in the nav bar and also visible through a banner on the home page when you first load the webpage.

     Here is what the navbar and home page look like across different pages: